 “The Clark Howard Show” is a nationally syndicated radio show that airs weekdays from 1 p.m. – 3 p.m.
 ET.
 Howard offers consumer advice on just about everything.
 There are hot deals, scam alerts and a lot of practical, money-saving ideas.
 If you can’t sit through a two-hour show, you can also listen to “The Clark Howard Podcast.”
 Episodes are about 35 minutes long and you can find them on either PodcastOne or iTunes.

 Howard is a consumer reporter for Atlanta’s WSB-TV.
 His segments are sometimes syndicated to other TV stations across the country.

 It’s no secret that Americans struggle to save money.
 The average credit card debt continues to rise and many Americans have no retirement savings.
 If you’re trying to cut back on your spending, you should check out Clark Howard.
 He is a master penny-pincher with lots of simple and useful consumer advice.
-His reviews are well-researched and his goal really is to give people the best advice possible.
+His reviews are well-researched and his goal is to give people the best advice possible.

 Tips to Help You Save for Money

 - Following a budget can prevent you from overspending.
 It also help you ensure that you only spend money on the things that are important to you.
-Unfortunately, a budget only works if you stick to it.
-Here are four ways to stay within your budget.

 - It’s always a good idea to eliminate unnecessary spending from your life.
 However, it becomes more important when you get married.
 If you have two people who are overspending, things can get hairy, fast.
 But what if you’re financially responsible and your spouse isn’t?
 Here are five ways to deal with a financially irresponsible spouse.

-First and third images from Clark.com, Second image from PodcastOne.com
+Photo credit: First and third images from Clark.com, Second image from PodcastOne.com